 ADA Title I provisions apply to employers who have 15 or more employees and mandates that persons with disabilities, who are qualified for the job they seek, may not be discriminated against throughout the hiring process or during employment with respect to training, promotions or any other employment privilege.
 This act restricts employers from asking about a person’s disability before an offer of employment is made and requires that reasonable accommodations be made unless the employer is able to prove undue hardship.

 Discriminatory practices and refusal to accommodate a disabled employee, when such accommodations would allow an otherwise qualified person to perform the essential functions of a job, can be a major issue in the workplace for persons with epilepsy.
 Having a seizure at work, or requesting a shift change as an accommodation, may raise concerns for the employer that places an employee’s job in jeopardy.
-Foundation staff members are available to work with the employee and the employer to develop a mutually agreeable plan before formal action becomes necessary.
-If this fails, the Foundation offers support and assistance to the employee in filing a complaint with the U.S. Equal Employment Opportunity Commission field office.
+Alliance staff members are available to work with the employee and the employer to develop a mutually agreeable plan before formal action becomes necessary.
+If this fails, the Alliance offers support and assistance to the employee in filing a complaint with the U.S. Equal Employment Opportunity Commission field office.

 Individuals with Disabilities Education Act